-The first one is directly relevant to Montana: Biden revoked the permit to complete the Phase IV segment of the Keystone Pipeline, which was intended to transfer the heavy, highly polluting tar sands oil from Alberta down to Gulf Coast refineries, and running through Northwest Montana.
-Montana Governor Greg Gianforte released a statement urging Biden to allow construction, calling it a lifeline for rural Montana.
-I’ve written about the Keystone pipeline issue and how it would impact Montana, but to briefly summarize: while it’s true that the pipeline construction would create jobs, the vast majority of these jobs would last only a year or two, and Montana would be left with the more permanent environmental costs of inevitable pipeline spills.
+The first is directly relevant to Montana: Biden revoked the permit to complete the Phase IV segment of the Keystone Pipeline, which was intended to transfer the heavy, highly polluting tar sands oil from Alberta down to Gulf Coast refineries, and was to run through Northwest Montana.
+Governor Greg Gianforte released a statement urging Biden to allow construction, calling it a lifeline for rural Montana.
+I’ve written about the Keystone pipeline issue and how it would impact Montana, but to briefly summarize: while it’s true that pipeline construction would create jobs, the vast majority of these jobs would last only a year or two, and Montana would be left with the more permanent environmental costs of inevitable pipeline spills.
 Struggling rural Montana economies frankly need a better answer than a pipeline (more on that below).

 Biden also signed an order rejoining the Paris Accords, ending America’s brief reign as the only country not in the agreement.
 However, this is largely a symbolic action, as the agreement targets are non-binding.
 For all the many pledges made by cities, states and countries, what actually matters is concrete policy.